Hamiltonian tomography by the quantum quench protocol with random noise: Hamiltonian tomography of two-qubit systems

 For a sample of random Hamiltonians, it was demonstrated that the amount of statistical dispersion is correlated with both the number of pairs involved in the scheme and the noise ratio.
 For minor random noise, it appears that one can more accurately determine the coefficients of the Hamiltonian by a lower number of pairs.
 It stems from the fact that for $12$ pairs of states, we obtain a $12\times 3$ matrix $\pmb{P} (\sigma)$ that is used to estimate a $3-$element vector with the coefficients of the Hamiltonian.
 It implies that the error of reconstruction is magnified due to the numerical estimation by the LS method.

 Next, we can test the performance of the quantum quench protocol subject to both unitary perturbations and time uncertainty.
 We fix one parameter, i.e. $\sigma = \pi/90$, and $\Delta \tau$ is treated as an independent variable.
 The value of $\sigma$ was selected in such a way that the random rotations are influencing the estimation, but they are not detrimental.
 Therefore, we can track the quality of reconstruction versus the amount of time uncertainty.
-Since the time interval $T$ can be selected arbitrarily, we put $T=1$ (arb. units).
+Since the time interval, $[0, T]$, can be selected liberally provided it allows of sufficient state change due to unitary evolution, we put $T=1$ (arb. units).
+Henceforth, the unit of time-related parameters (i.e., $T$ and $\Delta \tau$) can be omitted since it is fixed arbitrarily.
 In \figref{hamiltonian5}, one finds the results for two numbers of pairs involved in the scheme.

 The results demonstrate that the quality of Hamiltonian estimation gradually declines as we increase the time uncertainty.
 Interestingly, the plot for $12$ pairs of initial and final states lies below the graph corresponding to three pairs.
 For each value of $\Delta \tau$, not only is the average fidelity lower with $12$ pairs, but also SD is greater, which means that the sample features more variance.
 One should conclude that the scenario with $12$ pairs is more prone to random errors, which should be understood as a combined effect of the uncertainty introduced into the framework and numerical inaccuracies related to Hamiltonian estimation by the LS method.